 MIKE BOSSE

-Mike Bosse was appointed as deputy commissioner of the Department of Criminal Justice Training by Gov. Andy Beshear in March 2024.
-He has served Kentucky in law enforcement for over 41 years.
+Mike Bosse was appointed commissioner of the Department of Criminal Justice Training by Gov. Andy Beshear on Nov.
+1, 2024.
+He joined DOCJT in March 2024 as deputy commissioner and served in Kentucky law enforcement for over 41 years.
 He graduated from Eastern Kentucky University with High Distinction, earning a Bachelor of Science degree in Police Administration.

 In addition to his undercover and supervisory experience in narcotics investigations, he spent 20 years working with Kentucky’s drug courts, five years working a drug detection K-9, five years as a board member of the Fayette County ASAP Board, three years as chairman of the Mayor’s Alliance on Substance Abuse.
-He has served as a member of Scott County Against Drugs board, has been a member of the National Association of Drug Court Professionals Law Enforcement Committee and was appointed to the NADCP Board of Directors, which sets standards for drug courts in all 50 states.
+He has served as a member of Scott County Against Drugs board, has been a member of the National Association of Drug Court Professionals Law Enforcement Committee and was appointed to the NADCP Board of Directors, which conducts research and provides training to our nation’s drug courts.

 Bosse is a certified instructor for the Department of Criminal Justice Training and recognized by both Federal and State courts as an expert in police administration, including the use of force by police.
 Bosse has reviewed thousands of uses of force by police and has prepared reports in state and federal courts on over 50 occasions.
 Bosse was appointed to the Board of Licensure for Private Investigators by Governor Steve Beshear in 2014.